To enable smart search indexing for all websites:

 - Click Save.

-You can find a list of all indexing tasks that are waiting to be processed in Smart search -> Tasks.
+You can find a list of all indexing tasks that are waiting to be processed in the Smart search application on the Azure tasks or Local tasks tabs.
 Here you can:

 - Look for information if you encounter problems with new content not being indexed correctly